Contact Us 1-800-596-4880

 • Manage own reviews, including the ability to add, edit, and delete

-• Portals Viewer: (Deprecated in API Manager 2.0) The ability to view an API Portal does not automatically give a user access to the API.
-You cannot grant Portal Viewer permissions unless the API has an API Portal.
-This role has the following permission scopes:
+• Portals Viewer: (Deprecated in API Manager 2.0) The ability to view an API Portal doesn’t automatically give a user access to the API.
+You can’t grant Portal Viewer permissions unless the API has an API Portal.
+Users with this role can view API Portals from the Developer Portal, including private API portals where they have Portal Viewer permissions.

-If you are using API Manager 2.0, users with the Portals Viewer role are not able to view private APIs.
-For API Manager 2.0, assign the user at least the Exchange Viewers role to allow the user access to all Exchange assets within the business group in which you have assigned the permission.
+If you’re using API Manager 2.0, users with the Portals Viewer role aren’t able to view private APIs.
+For API Manager 2.0, assign the user at least the Exchange Viewers role to allow the user access to all Exchange assets within the business group where you assigned the permission.

 To control access for a single private API, don’t assign the Exchange Viewers role to the user for the business group where the private API resides.
 Instead, use the share asset feature in Exchange.
 See Share an Asset.
 Only users with the Exchange Administrators role can share an asset with another user.